EIM Helps Manufacturers Streamline Backward Traceability, Drive Quality Management and Ensure Regulatory Compliance Across the Supply Chain

 Paper-based processes are simply out-dated and cannot be expected to meet modern manufacturing demands.
 EIM solutions can help manufacturers control, record and continually improve quality processes and performance.
 Roal maintains a wide range of quality documents, many of which require periodic review and updates.
 With their EIM system, those documents are assigned a period of validity and, in advance of expiration, responsible departments and personnel are notified via email.
 If a quality document reaches its valid-till date without update or approval, the document then becomes inaccessible to all permissioned users.
-Offering the capability to assign metadata attributes to documents, people and processes and automate their connected workflows, EIM unleashes new benefits— benefits that are not afforded by manual, paper-based processes.
+Offering the capability to assign metadata attributes to documents, people and processes and automate their connected workflows, EIM unleashes new benefits—benefits that are not afforded by manual, paper-based processes.

-Record Quality and Supply Chain Compliance Activities
+Record Quality and Regulatory Compliance Activities

 Electronic-based systems not only help to improve quality performance, but they also enable manufacturers to validate compliance with the various standards and regulations they must adhere to such as ISO 9001: 2015, NQA-1 (Nuclear Quality Assurance-1), 21 CFR Part 11 or numerous other FDA or EU regulations.